Board of Directors

 Vincent has been a member of the CYI family since 2007.
-Starting as a language partner for the Chinatown Literacy Project, Vincent held leadership roles with the Summer Leadership Institute and the CYI Working Group.
-He was previously Deputy Chief of Staff for NYC Council Member Margaret Chin.
-Vincent is now a 3L at CUNY School of Law.
-When he is not studying, Vincent is shooting hoops, playing video games, or dissecting the latest comic-to-film movie adaptation.
-He graduated magna cum laude from Syracuse University with a B.A. in Political Science and Policy Studies with a minor in Asian/Asian American Studies.
+Starting as a language partner for Chinatown Literacy Project, Vincent held leadership roles with the Summer Leadership Institute and the CYI Working Group.
+Outside of CYI, Vincent is a Staff Attorney at Brooklyn Defender Services' Family Defense Practice.
+Prior to law school, Vincent was Deputy Chief of Staff for then-NYC Council Member Margaret Chin and Press Assistant to the Congressional Asian Pacific American Caucus.
+Vincent is admitted to practice law in New York, holds a J.D. from CUNY School of Law and graduated magna cum laude from Syracuse University with a B.A. in Political Science & Policy Studies with a minor in Asian/Asian American Studies.

 Hazem is a Posse scholar who has held various leadership roles in programs dedicated to underserved communities.
 During his undergraduate studies, he served as a SummerStart Residential Advisor and taught financial literacy to inner-city youth.
 Currently, he works as a consultant in the banking and financial service industry and is excited to leverage his experience to create positive, lasting impacts for CYI.
 Hazem holds a B.S. in Finance, Accounting, and Economics from Syracuse University and is based in NYC.
 Although he spent only one semester in Hong Kong, he can often be found in Chinatown trying to convince his buddies he’s a dumpling expert.
 Equally likely, he can be spotted running along either river in Manhattan.